circus-tent/circus/docs/source/configuration.rst

     This services observers a http process for you by pinging a certain website regularly.
-Similar to the redis observer it offers to restart the service on an error..
+Similar to the redis observer it offers to restart the service on an error.
+It requires `tornado <http://www.tornadoweb.org>`_  to run.

     It has the same configuration as statsd and adds the following:

     **use**
         set to 'circus.plugins.http_observer.HttpObserver'